Monika16/Portfolio/README.md

 ## Execution
 * Download the project.
 * Open the Portfolio project.
-* Open index.html with browser.
+* Open index.html with browser to view the page.